Most projects strongly encourage running tests locally before opening a pull request (or before pushing new commits to an existing PR).

 Open the Python file you want to debug in VS Code.
 Familiarize yourself with the Debugger user interface, which you can open by clicking on the Run and Debug icon in the left menu bar.

 You can now start debugging.
 Set Breakpoints by clicking in the gutter (the space to the left of the line numbers) or pressing F9 on the line where you want the debugger to pause execution.
+You’ll see the breakpoint set when a red dot appears in the gutter.

 For more detailed information about debugging in VS Code, refer to the Debug code with Visual Studio Code or the Python debugging in VS Code documentation pages.